NREL/mappymatch/docs/source/index.rst

 First, clone the repository::

-   git clone https://github.com/NREL/yamm.git && cd yamm
+   git clone https://github.com/NREL/mappymatch.git && cd mappymatch

 Then, setup a python environment with Python (at least version 3.8)::

-   conda create -n yamm python=3.8
+   conda create -n mappymatch python=3.8

 Finally, use pip to install the package::